kfrank/volunteer-coordinator-playbook/content/playbook/intro/01-audience/index.md

 sectionPage: "1"
 ---

-This Volunteer Coordinator Playbook is written for individuals who currently lead events at Granite Curling Club.
+This Volunteer Coordinator Playbook is written for individuals who are leading events at community nonprofit organizations.

 Others who might find this book useful: